azer/boxcars-archived/README.md

 #### The "Too Many Open Files" Error

-Boxcars creates a lot of files on `/proc/$pid/fd | wc -l`.
+Boxcars creates a lot of files on `/proc/$pid/fd`.
 In case you see boxcars crashing, you can see how many files are open by;

 ```bash
 $ sudo ls -l /proc/`pgrep boxcars`/fd | wc -l